PentaHelix/pentahelix.github.io/_posts/2015-02-28-ASCII-Effect.md

 This is what I use:
 ![ASCII grayscale](http://i.imgur.com/ScbSP70.png)
-Brace yourselves, for now the ratio games have begun!
+If you are too lazy to make your own here's [mine](https://drive.google.com/file/d/0B2xTN1nKxr-pVlAyYjFaRkQyckk/view?usp=sharing)

 Speaking of ratios:
 The characters are in a 9/16 ratio, this will come in handy later.
 The whole image, however, is 16/9.
 This will also come in handy.
 After adding this image to unity, we need to edit the import settings slightly.
-In the endl, it should look like this:
+In the end, it should look like this:
 ![CharMap Import Settings](http://i.imgur.com/q9hxqaL.png)
 These settings make dealing with this texture in a shader easier.